juju/docs/src/en/howto-prometheus.md

 server’s certificate against:

 ```
-$ juju controller-config ca-cert > /path/to/juju-ca.crt
+juju controller-config ca-cert > /path/to/juju-ca.crt
 ```

 !!!
-Note: in 2.1-beta5 controller-config would print out the string in YAML format, which will include a YAML multi-line prefix.
+Note: in 2.1-beta5 `controller-config` will print out the string in YAML format, which will include a YAML multi-line prefix.
 For 2.1-beta5 you have to remove the YAML formatting, as described in [this Launchpad bug][https://bugs.launchpad.net/juju/+bug/1661506].